 “I had professional experience, I came from an innovative school for my time.
 I wanted to start this amazing adventure and it continues to this day.”

-Raya Gigova is the founder of the Volleyball teams at ACS and has been a dedicated coach at ACS for 26 years.
+Raya Gigova is the founder of the Volleyball teams at ACS and has been a dedicated coach at ACS since 1994.

 Valeri Banchev is a volleyball and basketball coach at ACS, and he is also the Athletic Director of the College.
 He is a professional volleyball trainer and a national champion in Bulgaria for 2020.
-Mr. Banchev has been working in the college for five years, and during that time, the boys volleyball team has earned four golds for ACS.
+Mr. Banchev has been working in the College since 2016, and during that time, the boys volleyball team has earned four golds for ACS.